Reference Date: 27-November-2025

 Paddy output in 2025 estimated slightly below average

-2024 hindered planting operations of the main season paddy crop, especially in Peninsular Malaysia.
+Aggregate paddy crop production in 2025 is estimated at a below-average level of 2.2 million tonnes, mainly due to heavy rains and floods in late 2024 which disrupted planting operations of the main season paddy crop, especially in Peninsular Malaysia.
 Aggregate maize crop production in 2025 is estimated at an average level of 65 000 tonnes.

 Cereal import requirements forecast at above-average level in 2025/26

-The country relies on imports to meet domestic needs of cereals, as local production covers only about one‑fourth of the total national cereal consumption.
-For the 2025/26 marketing year (July/June), total cereal import requirements are forecast at 7.4 million tonnes, about 7 percent above the average.
+The country relies on imports to meet domestic needs of cereals, as local production covers only about one‑fourth of total national cereal consumption.
+For the 2025/26 marketing year (July/June), total cereal import requirements are forecast at 7.2 million tonnes, about 5 percent above the average.
 Imports of maize, which constitute the bulk of total imports, are forecast at 3.9 million tonnes, about 4 percent above the average, reflecting the sustained demand by the poultry industry.
-Imports of wheat are forecast at 1.9 million tonnes, about 8 percent above the average, driven by strong domestic demand for bread and bakery products, attributed to population growth and a year‑on‑year increase in arrivals of tourists.
-Imports of rice in the 2025 calendar year are forecast at 1.6 million tonnes.
+Imports of wheat are forecast at 1.9 million tonnes, about 8 percent above the average, driven by strong domestic demand for bread and bakery products, attributed to population growth and a year-on-year increase in arrivals of tourists.
+Imports of rice in the 2025 calendar year are forecast at 1.4 million tonnes.

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.